Colleges by Location

 Financial Aid

-Financial aid for students comes in different forms: grants, loans, scholarships, or work-study programs.
-If you wish to find out more about need-based and non-need-based aid at The Jewish Theological Seminary, here are some recent data you should take into consideration.
+Obtaining some financial help in forms of grants, loans, scholarships or work-study programs can be crucial for completing your studies.
+If you wish to find out more about need-based and non-need-based aid at The Jewish Theological Seminary, here are some recent data you should consider.

 Need-based

-There were 73 students who acquired need-based financial aid of any kind.
-The overall number of students (including freshmen) who were determined to have financial need was estimated to be 73.
+73 students were given some form of need-based financial aid.
+The overall number of students (including freshmen) who were determined to have financial need amounted to 73.

 $1,520